Skip to main content

 Click Add to save the parameter.

 The parameter appears in the TRIGGER section.
-When the flow runs, the value will be retrieved in real time.
+When the workflow runs, the value will be retrieved in real time.

 If you go to the Run Logs tab, you can easily copy input parameter values, by selecting the button for quick access.
 Additionally, you can hover over an input parameter and scroll through long text for better visibility.